aimldl/pytorch/en/README.md

 # PyTorch

-PyTorch is a popular machine learning framework primarily developed by Facebook's AI Research lab.
+PyTorch is a deep learning framework that provides Tensors and Dynamic neural networks in Python.
+It is easier to use than TensorFlow and supports GPU acceleration easily.
 It is becoming so popular that PyTorch is becoming a de-facto standard for Academia over-dominating the stronghold of TensorFlow.
+It is primarily developed by Facebook's AI Research lab.

 * Homepage: https://pytorch.org/